-The Flatley Center for Undergraduate Scholarly Engagement provides grant funds to support an array of undergraduate scholarly engagement activities:
+The Flatley Center for Undergraduate Scholarly Engagement provides grant funds to support an array of undergraduate scholarly engagement activities.
+Please note that CUSE grants are not intended to fund study abroad programs or class projects.

 Academic Conference Presentation